 Skip to content

-The Water Tower is a hub for solutions in research, technology, training, and engagement.
-TWT participates in several types of research efforts to ultimately serve water and wastewater utilities by helping to ensure access to safe, affordable, and resilient water services.
+Collaboration is key to meaningful advancement.
+TWT works with utilities, academia, private companies, and other organizations to ultimately serve water and wastewater utilities by helping to ensure access to safe, affordable, and resilient water services.
+Collaborative research efforts include:

 Stakeholder-Driven Research Planning to Protect and Support Lake Lanier and its Watershed